Michael Jackson: Posthumous releases and productions

+Later in 2014, Queen released a duet recorded with Jackson in the 1980s.
+A compilation album, Scream, was released on September 29, 2017.
+A jukebox musical, MJ the Musical, premiered on Broadway in 2022.
+Myles Frost won the 2022 Tony Award for Best Actor in a Musical for his portrayal of Jackson.
+On November 18, 2022, Epic released a 40th-anniversary edition reissue of Thriller.
+Since Jackson's death, his estate has grossed $2 billion in ticket revenue from MJ the Musical, Michael Jackson's This Is It and two Cirque du Soleil productions.
+A biographical film, Michael, directed by Antoine Fuqua and starring Jackson's nephew Jaafar Jackson, premiered in April 2026.
+It received generally negative reviews from critics.
+The film broke records for biopics on opening day and opening week, with an opening weekend gross estimated at $97 million domestically and $217 million worldwide, becoming the second highest-grossing film of 2026.

 Posthumous sales

 At the 2009 American Music Awards, Jackson won four posthumous awards, including two for his compilation album Number Ones, bringing his total American Music Awards to 26.
 In the year after his death, more than 16.1 million copies of Jackson's albums were sold in the US alone, and 35 million copies were sold worldwide, more than any other artist in 2009.
 He became the first artist to sell one million music downloads in a week, with 2.6 million song downloads.
 Thriller, Number Ones and The Essential Michael Jackson became the first catalog albums to outsell any new album.
 Jackson also became the first artist to have four of the top-20 best-selling albums in a single year in the US.
 Within the year following his death, Jackson sold over 75 million records worldwide.
 By the end of 2013, Jackson had sold over 50 million albums worldwide since his death.